isomerpages/moe-yuhuapri/_yuhualite-experience/Character Education (CCE)/Overview.md

 **CCE Mother Tongue Languages CCE(MTL)**

 CCE has been taught in the MTLs as they hold a rich source of knowledge for the transmission of values.
 In addition, cultural stories unique to each MTL are selected to support the teaching and learning of values.
-The teaching of CCE in MTL also provides additional exposure time so as to improve pupil’s competency in Chinese, Malay and Tamil.
-CCE is important to all pupils, therefore those pupils who are exempted from MTL, will have CCE lessons in the English medium during the CCE(MTL) periods.
+The teaching of CCE in MTL also provides additional exposure time so as to improve student’s competency in Chinese, Malay and Tamil.
+CCE is important to all students, therefore those students who are exempted from MTL, will have CCE lessons in the English medium during the CCE(MTL) periods.

 **National Education (NE) Commemorative Days**